thewpcommunitycollective/policies/resolutions/README.md

 This folder contains formal board-approved resolutions for The WP Community Collective.

-Each resolution is documented as a PDF and serves as a record of decisions made by the Board of Directors.
+Each resolution is documented as an accessible (tagged) PDF and serves as a record of decisions made by the Board of Directors.

 ## Folder Purpose